 - Systematic reviews and meta-analyses: PRISMA guidelines, flowchart and structured abstract checklist

-- Observational studies in epidemiology: STROBE guidelines and MOOSE guidelines
+- Observational studies in epidemiology: STROBE guidelines (also refer to RECORD for observational studies using routinely collected health data) and MOOSE guidelines

 - Diagnostic accuracy studies: STARD guidelines